AnthonyEmm/FC-Flippers/README.md

 ## Dependencies

-DeluxRental uses the following dependencies:
+FC Flippers uses the following dependencies:

 - `aos`: Animate on scroll library for scroll animations.
 - `react`: A JavaScript library for building user interfaces.